aurb/vonsh/README.md

 + libsdl2
 + libsdl2-image
 + libsdl2-mixer

 Needed to build:
 + libsdl2-dev
 + libsdl2-image-dev
 + libsdl2-mixer-dev

-## How to build
+## How to build and install
-make
+make all; sudo dpkg -i vonsh_0.0-1.deb

 ## How to play
-Call "./vonsh".
+Call "vonsh".
 Use arrow keys to move snake.
 Eat food, avoid obstacles and screen edges.
 SPACE to pause/unpause, ESC to quit.